-Tier 2 Sponsorship License Application
+Tier 2 Sponsorship Licence Application

-As a UK based company currently looking to hire a non-EU Migrant, your organisation will need to go through the process of applying for a Tier 2 Sponsorship Licence.
+As a UK based company currently looking to hire a non-EU Migrant, your organisation will need to go through the process of applying for a Tier 2 Sponsor Licence.
 This is often a complicated process as you will need to provide specified documentary evidence to demonstrate that your company is genuinely trading and that you have a genuine vacancy which cannot be filled by a settled worker in the UK.
 In order to successfully apply for this licence you will also need to demonstrate that you had adequate HR methods in place to monitor and track migrant activity.